John J. Pettus

-John Jones Pettus (October 9, 1813 – January 25, 1867) was an American politician and lawyer who served as the 23rd Governor of Mississippi, from 1859 to 1863.
+John Jones Pettus (October 9, 1813 – January 25, 1867) was an American politician, lawyer, and slave owner who served as the 23rd Governor of Mississippi, from 1859 to 1863.
 Before being elected in his own right to full gubernatorial terms in 1859 and 1861, he served as acting governor from January 5 to 10, 1854, following the resignation of Henry S. Foote.
-A member of the Democratic Party, Pettus had previously been a Mississippi state representative, a member and president of the Mississippi State Senate.
-He strongly supported Mississippi's declared secession from the United States in 1861 and sought cooperation with the Confederate States of America.
+A member of the Democratic Party, Pettus had previously been a Mississippi state representative, and a member and president of the Mississippi State Senate.
+He strongly supported Mississippi's secession from the United States and brought his state along as a founding member of the Confederate States of America in 1861.
+Pettus's term of office came to an end in 1863, the same year that saw much of Mississippi overrun by Union forces.
+At the close of the war he fled to Arkansas to avoid prosecution and died there in 1867.

 Early life

-John Jones Pettus was born on October 9, 1813, in Wilson County, Tennessee, to John Jones, a farmer, and his wife Alice Taylor (née Winston) Pettus.
-He was the brother of Edmund Pettus.
+John Jones Pettus was born on October 9, 1813, in Wilson County, Tennessee, to John Pettus, a farmer, and his wife Alice Taylor (née Winston) Pettus.
+He was the brother of Edmund Pettus, and a distant cousin of Jefferson Davis.
 He was raised in Limestone County, Alabama, after his father moved the family from Tennessee.
 Only nine when his father died, Pettus helped with chores and was educated at home by his mother.
 Pettus settled in Mississippi in 1835.
 After a brief stay in Sumter County, Alabama, where he studied law, he opened a law practice in Scooba, Mississippi.
 In the 1840s, he married a cousin, Permelia Winston.
 He became a farmer and by 1850 owned 1600 acre and enslaved twenty-four people.
+Permelia died in 1857 and Pettus married Sarah H. Potts, of Tuscaloosa, Alabama in 1861.
+During the Civil War, Pettus's son John joined one of the Mississippi regiments in Virginia and was killed at the Battle of Ball's Bluff in October, 1861.